IMAT1912/IMAT1912/lab_02/lab_02.md

 ### An `'add'` command

 If a user enters the command `'add apples'`, the `cmd.Cmd` system will look for a method named `do_add` and will pass a string `'apples'` as the argument.
-So we can change the name of our add method like this:
+So we can change the name of our existing `add` method like this:

 ```python
 def do_add(self, item):